Volume: 45 Issue: 1

 © CSIR-Central Institute of Medicinal and Aromatic Plants, Lucknow-226015

-Ranjini R.2023.
+Ranjini, R. (2023).
 Biological activity spectra of the main phytochemicals of Silybum marianum L. Gaertn. by in silico study.
-J Med Aromat Plant Sci 45: 38-45.
+Journal of Medicinal and Aromatic Plant Sciences, 45(1), 38–45.